 - 1 Tbsp ground cumin

 - 2 lbs lean ground beef

 - 1.5 tsp kosher salt, plus more as needed

 - 1 (14-ounce) can tomato sauce

 - 2 (15-ounce) cans kidney beans, drained and rinsed

 - 1/4 cup coarsely chopped pickled jalapenos or green chilies, drained

 - In a large sauce pan heated over medium-high heat, add the vegetable oil.
 Cook the ground beef until browned.
 Add in the diced onions and red pepper, cooking until softened.
 Then add in the garlic, chili powder, cumin, and salt; cooking until fragerant.
 Optional: Let the spiced meat and veggie mixture cool, then store in a container and refrigerate overnight.

 - Add the spiced meat mixture, diced tomatoes, tomato sauce, and kidney beans to a crock pot.
 Cook for 6 hours on high or 8 hours on low.

-- Stir in the pickled jalapenos and season with salt as need.
+- Stir in the pickled jalapenos, cornmeal, and season with salt as need.
 Serve with cheese, thinly sliced scalions, and sour cream.